<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 • Send the form to the ❌ Vendor Rejected ❌ DONE phase.

-Add Market IQ Financial or Cyber
+Add Market IQ Data

 2. Navigate to Form, then click ADD SECTION.